 This can lead to patients being more reactive than proactive, waiting to see adverse effects before adhering to prescribed medications.
 For example, someone with high cholesterol might be non-adherent until they begin seeing clinical signs of heart disease.

-Socioeconomic factors greatly influence medication adherence.
-The social determinants of health (SDOH)—meaning factors related to where patients work, live, and interact—can profoundly impact their ability to adhere to treatments.
-The cost of medication is a massive barrier to adherence for socially vulnerable patients, especially amid rising drug costs.
+Socioeconomic factors greatly influence medication initiation and adherence.
+The social determinants of health (SDOH)—meaning factors related to where patients work, live, and interact—can profoundly impact their ability to adhere to prescribed treatments.
+The cost of medication is a massive barrier to adherence for socially vulnerable patients, who may lack adequate drug coverage.
 This is particularly true for high-tier, branded medications and specialty drugs for chronic conditions that don’t have generic alternatives.

 Access to a pharmacy or provider also plays a role in whether or not patients are adherent.
 For some—especially older patients or those in more rural areas—accessing medications and educational resources is very challenging.
 This not only impacts medication fill rates, but also health literacy and overall understanding of a specific condition or treatment.